c2997108/lastwasm/web/README.md

 `-i 64M` unless the user supplied another batch size.
 The Threads field controls LAST's pthread count and is capped by the number of query FASTA records.
-If COOP/COEP is active, all pthreads share one WASM linear memory and one database copy; otherwise the page uses the higher-memory asm.js worker-pool fallback.
-The UI shows elapsed time and an approximate remaining time, using a small browser-local timing model from previous runs when available.
+If COOP/COEP is active, all pthreads share one WASM linear memory and one database copy.
+Without shared memory, the page uses one asm.js search worker instead of duplicating the database and 256 MiB runtime across workers.
+The UI reports pthread query-chunk completion as a search percentage.
+It also shows elapsed time and an approximate remaining time, using a small browser-local timing model from previous runs when available.

+For large results, the first 2 MiB of TAB text is painted as soon as search finishes.
+The complete UTF-8 result is transferred as an `ArrayBuffer` and is available from **Download TAB**, without inserting millions of lines into the DOM.
+The page then divides one shared TAB buffer at line boundaries and uses up to eight Web Workers to parse alignments.
+Dot plots evenly sample at most 100,000 alignments before Plotly's WebGL `scattergl` renderer draws transferable coordinate arrays on the GPU.
+The downloaded TAB result is never sampled.

 ## Regression